Chapter 20: Plans

 “Did he provide any more intelligence?”

 “Nothing worthwhile.
-Yet somehow, he knew of the defilement of my sanctuary in the Bloody Rocks.
+He knew of the defilement of my sanctuary in the Bloody Rocks, though.
 Again, he tried to blame Mistress Otual.
 I doubt it’s true.
 How could she possibly know how to do it?
-Even so, I’ll send black-robes to the camp he mentioned in Frei Forest.
-If Otual’s wife is involved, we will find her.
-It will add spice to the knight’s end.
-I think you’ll enjoy what I have planned for him.”
+If the knights had this knowledge, they would have used it before now.”

-Gaelib smiled, grabbing her tightly.
-“Soon, the king will have an heir, and we’ll finish him also.”
+Gaelib smiled, clasping her face.
+“Soon, the king will have an heir, and we’ll finish him as well.”
 He threw her on the chaise, and they played.

 The Woods of Farr

-Surrounded by birch and red maples, Albirt sat leaning against a tall chestnut oak, watching as the knight slept uneasily, moaning with each movement.
-He admired the knight, but knew very little of the way of J’shua.
-Yet he prayed for Sir Otual's quick recovery.
+Surrounded by forest, Albirt sat leaning against a tall chestnut oak, as the knight slept uneasily, moaning with each movement.
+He admired the knight but knew very little of the way of J’shua.
+Yet he prayed for Sir Otual’s recovery.

 In contrast, Greysun was capricious, self-serving, and mean.
 He blamed his failures on others, kept all glory for himself, and delighted in inflicting pain.